 Children will return to their original pre-lockdown class, including vulnerable and critical worker children who may have been in a different group during the latest lockdown period.

-Uniform: To reduce the risk of contamination we expect children to come in wearing uniform every day.
+To reduce the risk of contamination we expect children to come in wearing uniform every day.
 On PE days children will be expected to come to school in their PE kit.
-Teachers will confirm PE days in September.
 PE will be outside whenever possible including in cooler weather.
-Children will be allowed to wear tracksuits.
-Birds of Dereham sell plain black or navy jogging bottoms and jackets which can be worn with your child’s house colour t-shirt.
+Children are not permitted to wear hoodies on PE days.
+Birds of Dereham sell plain black or navy jogging bottoms, sweatshirts and jackets which can be worn with your child’s house colour t-shirt.

-From Monday 7th September 2020, school attendance will be mandatory for all year groups unless your child has received an NHS shielding letter, which we would need to see evidence of.
-Failure to attend school in September, unless your child is unwell, will be logged as unauthorised.
+From Monday 8th March, school attendance will be mandatory for all year groups unless your child has received an NHS shielding letter, which we would need to see evidence of.
+Failure to attend school, unless your child is unwell, will be logged as unauthorised.
 If your child is absent for 10 consecutive sessions, it will be reported to Norfolk County Council and a fixed penalty notice will be issued.

-It is also very important that you bring your child to school on time as the office staff are unable to take any late arrivals through to other classrooms.
+It is also very important that you bring your child to school at the correct time as the office staff are unable to take any late arrivals through to other classrooms.
 This is to prevent class bubbles being crossed and to keep the number of adults entering class bubbles at a safe amount.